-Management has been actively engaged in remediation efforts to address the material weaknesses throughout 2021 and 2022, and are continuing these efforts in 2023.
-Our remediation efforts include the following measures:
+Management has been actively engaged in remediation efforts to address the material weaknesses ~~throughout~~ during 2021 through 2023 and 2022, and are continuing these efforts in 2023. ~~have continued into fiscal year 2024.~~ Our remediation efforts include the following measures:

-We have hired, and are continuing to hire, additional accounting and IT personnel to bolster our reporting, technical accounting and IT capabilities.
-Additionally, we continue to design and implement controls to formalize roles and review responsibilities to align with our team's skills and experience and designing and implementing controls over segregation of duties.
+We have hired ~~and are continuing to hire~~, additional accounting and IT personnel to bolster our reporting, technical accounting and IT capabilities.
+Additionally, we continue to design and implement controls to formalize roles and review responsibilities to align with our team's skills and experience and ~~designing~~ we continue to design and ~~implementing~~ implement controls over segregation of duties.

-We have designed and implemented controls related to the period-end financial reporting process, including formal accounting policies, procedures and controls to achieve complete, accurate and timely financial accounting, reporting and disclosures.
-Additionally, we have designed and implemented controls over the preparation and review of account reconciliations and journal entries.
+We ~~have designed~~ continue to design and ~~implemented~~ implement controls related to the period-end financial reporting process, including formal accounting policies, procedures and controls to achieve complete, accurate and timely financial accounting, reporting and disclosures.
+Additionally, we ~~have designed~~ continue to design and ~~implemented~~ implement controls over the preparation and review of account reconciliations and journal entries.

-We have designed and implemented controls to timely identify and account for non-routine, unusual or complex transactions and other technical accounting and financial reporting matters, including controls over the preparation and review of accounting memoranda addressing these matters.
+We ~~have designed~~ continue to design and ~~implemented~~ implement controls to timely identify and account for non-routine, unusual or complex transactions and other technical accounting and financial reporting matters, including controls over the preparation and review of accounting memoranda addressing these matters.

-We have designed and implemented IT general controls, including controls over program change management, the review and update of user access rights and privileges, controls over batch jobs and data backups, and program development approvals and testing.
+We ~~have designed~~ continue to design and ~~implemented~~ implement IT general controls, including controls over program change management, the review and update of user access rights and privileges, controls over batch jobs and data backups, and program development approvals and testing.